stjudecloud/docs/source/guides/tools/chipseq/operation.rst

 The ChIP-Seq Peak Caller takes Gzipped FastQ files generated from IP data as input.
-You can upload the files you would like to run using the :ref:`desktop-application` or by uploading data manually using the :ref:`dx-toolkit`.
+You can upload the files you would like to run using the :ref:`desktop-application` or by uploading data manually using the :ref:`commandline`.

 .. note:: You should click "Start" before attempting to upload data
           to the tool (the tool's workspace is only created once you do this).
 After you